jtdaugherty/dbmigrations/README.md

 dbmigrations
 ------------

 This package contains a library for the creation, management, and installation of schema updates (called "migrations") for a relational database.
 In particular, this package lets the migration author express explicit dependencies between migrations.
-It is accompanied by a number of other packages (which are database type specific) that contain the management tools to automatically install or revert migrations accordingly, using transactions for safety.
+This library is accompanied by a number database-specific packages that contain the management tools to automatically install or revert migrations accordingly.

 This package operates on two logical entities:

- - The "backend", which is the relational database whose schema you want to manage.
+ - The "backend": the relational database whose schema you want to manage.

- - The "migration store" (or simply "store"), which is the collection of schema changes you want to apply to the database.
-These migrations are expressed using plain text files collected together in a single directory, although the library is general enough to permit easy implementation of other storage backends for migrations.
+ - The "migration store": the collection of schema changes you want to apply to the database.
+These migrations are expressed using plain text files collected together in a single directory, although the library is general enough to permit easy implementation of other storage representations for migrations.

 Getting started
 ---------------